[campaign] exclusive

 Your brand personality consists of a set of characteristics that are attributed to your brand or you want your brand to be perceived as.

-First, on the table below, select the adjectives that you think describe (or must describe) your brand best.
-Next, pick the three most important attributes and write them down.
+First, from the table below, select the adjectives that you think describe (or in the future will describe) your brand best.
+Pick the three most important attributes and write them down.
 These will guide the direction of your verbal identity.
 For a SaaS startup that wants to reach a more elite audience, we have selected authoritative, innovative, and trustworthy in our brand strategy exercise.

 2.2.
 Who are you not?
 Set your tone of voice principles.

-For this step, have a look at your competitive landscape.
+Have a look at your competitive landscape.
 What do you like about the communication style of your competitors?
 What don't you like about it?
 How can you be different and do it better than them?
-If you like the friendly tone of competitor A in general, but think it is too fun for the intended target audience, take note of that.
-If you believe that competitor B communicates very clearly, but the style lacks some salsa, write it down.
+Maybe you like the friendly tone of competitor A in general, but think it is too fun for the intended target audience.
+Or you believe that competitor B communicates very clearly, but the style lacks some salsa...

 Example: Competitor A: Friendly, engaging, but overly playful